- Age: 30

 - Jeremiah Ojo

-Jeremiah Ojo was born and raised in Nigeria.
+Jeremiah Ojo is a Nigerian Sexual and Reproductive Right Advocate.
+He has published a booklet on Menstrual Hygiene and Health Management for teenage girl in secondary schools.
 He received his Bachelor of Science from Obafemi Awolowo University in 2017 and is currently working toward his Master’s in Demography and Social Statistics.
-Jeremiah is a member of The Teens Awareness Movement, SmilingThrough Leadership Hub, and EduTV.
+He is currently organizing spell bee competitions in his state to encourage and empower young girl to achieve the best academically.

 What ignited your pursuit for gender equality?